BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Should be triggered by a project when a task is compelted.
 This is usually done in :js:func:`pj.process_task`.

-   :param object result: task results (javascript object)
+   :param result: Task results (javascript object).

 Events triggered by Kaylee
 ..........................

-.. js:function:: kl.action_received(data)
+.. js:function:: kl.action_received

    Triggered when an action from the server is received.
    See :py:meth:`Kaylee.get_action` for more details.

+   :param action: The action data received from the server.

 .. js:function:: kl.node_registered(config)

    Triggered when Kaylee registeres the node.

-   :param object config: Kaylee configuration
+   :param config: Kaylee configuration

 .. js:function:: kl.node_subscribed(app_config)

    Triggered when the node is subcsribed to an application.

-   :param object config: application configuration
+   :param app_config: Application configuration.

 .. js:function:: kl.node_unsubscibed()